Early Black Friday deals: Apple AirPods, Samsung Galaxy Buds, Bose, gaming headphones and more

 Apple AirPods with wired charging case, $109 (reduced from $159)

-Apple's high-end over-the-ear headphones are on sale right now during the early Black Friday sale at Best Buy and early Black Friday sale at Amazon.
+Apple's high-end over-the-ear headphones are on sale for $479 right now during the early Black Friday sale at Best Buy, but the best deal to be had is at the early Black Friday sale at Amazon where you can grab a pair for $50 less.
 Apple AirPods Max use active noise-cancellation technology to block out unwanted noise and feature a transparency mode so you can hear what you need to.
 These headphones feature 20 hours of listening.
 They come in a variety of colors including blue, green, red and silver.
 They're also compatible with Siri.

 Early Black Friday sales on JBL headphones